AlexSongh/SI507_Final_Project_W21/README.md

 Or enter "exit" to end the program.

 #### Step 2:
-Enter a specific number to show the detailed information of the movie.
+Enter a specific number to show the detailed information of the movie;
 Or enter "return" to go back to the upper level Step 1;
 Or enter "exit" to end the program.
 #### Step 3:
-Enter "summary" for plot summary
+Enter "summary" for plot summary;
-Or enter "stars" for more movies of the related stars Or enter "save" to save the movie in your favorite movie database called "favmovie.sqlite" Or enter "return" to go back to the upper level Step 2;
+Or enter "stars" for more movies of the related stars;
+Or enter "save" to save the movie in your favorite movie database called "favmovie.sqlite";
+Or enter "bar" to show how many movies in each decade in your current database to get an insight of your movie taste;
+Or enter "return" to go back to the upper level Step 2;
 Or enter "exit" to end the program.